It's a common frustration that many older people face: I'm not as strong as I used to be. What gives?

 5. Increased Inflammation

 Inflammation comes with certain diseases and aging in general and makes it harder to remain active and increases the likelihood of disability.
-All of that gets in the way of muscle growth, according to the Current Opinion in Rheumatology article.
+All of that gets in the way of muscle growth, according to the Current Opinion in Rheumatology review

 An inactive lifestyle speeds up the muscle-loss process, according to the Cleveland Clinic.
 One of your best defenses, then, is staying active.